An overview on curve semistable and numerically flat Higgs bundles: Introduction

 In order to construct the \emph{moduli space of vector bundles over an irreducible smooth projective curve}, Mumford has introduced the so-called (\emph{slope semi})\emph{stability condition}.
 Later, Takemoto has extended this notion on any irreducible smooth projective variety (cfr.
 Definition \ref{def0.1}).
 In \cite{M:Y}, Miyaoka has related this condition to the \emph{positivity} of a numerical class.

 To be clear, let $X$ be an irreducible projective variety over an algebraically closed field.
-A line bundle $L$ over $X$ is \emph{numerically eventually free} (\emph{nef}, for short, see also \cite[Remark 1.4.2]{L:RK}) if and only if for any irreducible curve $C$ on $X$ the following inequality $\displaystyle\int_Cc_1(L)\geq0$ holds.
+A line bundle $L$ over $X$ is \emph{numerically eventually free} (\emph{nef}, for short, see also \cite[Remark 1.4.2]{L:RK}) if for any irreducible curve $C$ on $X$ the following inequality $\displaystyle\int_Cc_1(L)\geq0$ holds.
 A vector bundle $E$ over $X$ is \emph{nef} if the line bundle $\cO_{\gr_1(E)}(1)$ over $\gr_1(E)$ (the projective bundle of rank $1$ locally free quotients of $E$, see \cite{L:RK}) is nef; and $E$ is \emph{numerically flat} (\emph{nflat}, for short) if $E$ and $E^{\vee}$ are both nef.
-Thus $E$ is semistable if and only if the \emph{normalized hyperplane class $\lambda_1(E)\in N^1\left(\gr_1(E)\right)$} is nef (cfr.
-Equation \eqref{eq3.1} and \cite[Theorem 3.1]{M:Y}).
+Thus $E$ is semistable if and only if the \emph{normalized hyperplane class $\lambda_1(E)\in\rN^1\left(\gr_1(E)\right)$} is nef (cfr.
+Equation \eqref{eq3.1} and \cite[Theorem 3.1]{M:Y}); here $\rN^1\left(\gr_1(E)\right)$ is the \emph{real vector space of real} $1$-\emph{cocycles on} $\gr_1(E)$ \emph{modulo numerical equivalence}.

-Bruzzo and Hern\'andez Ruip\'erez have generalised in \cite{B:HR} \emph{Miyaoka's criterion} introducing other numerical classes ${\lambda_t(E)\in N^1\left(\gr_1\left(Q_{t,E}\right)\right)}$ and $\theta_t(E)\in N^1\left(\gr_1(E)\right)$ where $t\in\{1,\dotsc,r-1\}$ (see Equations \eqref{eq3.1} and \eqref{eq3.2}, respectively).
+Bruzzo and Hern\'andez Ruip\'erez have generalised in \cite{B:HR} \emph{Miyaoka's criterion} introducing other numerical classes ${\lambda_s(E)\in\rN^1\left(\gr_1\left(Q_{s,E}\right)\right)}$ and $\theta_s(E)\in\rN^1\left(\gr_1(E)\right)$ where $r$ is the rank of $E$, $s\in\{1,\dotsc,r-1\}$ and $Q_{s,E}$ is the \emph{universal rank} $s$ \emph{quotient bundle over} $\gr_s(E)$ (see Equations \eqref{eq3.1} and \eqref{eq3.2}, respectively).
 They have proved that the semistability of $E$ implies the nefness of all these numerical classes; and, conversely, if at least one of these numerical classes is nef then $E$ is semistable (\cite[Theorem 1.1]{B:HR}).
 Moreover, they have given a generalisation of this criterion to semistable vector bundles over smooth complex projective varieties.